neondatabase/website/content/docs/guides/read-replica-prisma.md

 DATABASE_REPLICA_URL="postgres://daniel:<password>@ep-damp-cell-18160816.us-east-2.aws.neon.tech/neondb"
 ```

-Notice that the `endpoint_id` for the read replica differs.
-The read replica is a different compute instance and therefore has a different connection string.
+Notice that the `endpoint_id` for the read replica compute differs.
+The read replica is a different compute instance and therefore has a different `endpoint_id`.

 ## Configure Prisma Client to use a read replica